mike-douglas/mike-douglas.github.io/content/index.md

-I'm an Engineering Leader in Providence, RI working at [Dropbox](https://dropbox.com).
+I'm an Engineering Manager in Providence, RI.
+I work at [Dropbox](https://dropbox.com).

-I'm a music nerd 🎧 and a plant person 🪴.
-I try to perfect my espresso technique ☕️ and I make a mean aviation cocktail 🍸.
+I like music 🎧 and I'm a plant person 🪴.
+I'm constantly trying to perfect my espresso technique ☕️ and I make a mean aviation cocktail 🍸.